MicrosoftDocs/Viva/Viva/learning/creating-learning-paths.md

 >[!NOTE]
+>Creating a learning path requires a premium license for Microsoft Viva Suite.
->You need admin or knowledge manager permissions to create a learning path in Viva Learning.
+>You also need admin or knowledge manager permissions to create a learning path in Viva Learning.

 >[!NOTE]
 >Learning paths are not supported on mobile.